dcerisano/karai/README.md

-# I.R.A.T.A.
-Integrated Repository And Targeting for Atari
+# Integrated Repository And Targeting for Atari

 - A dev repo and build targeting environment for Atari 8-bit made of popular components (Git, Altirra, AspeQT, bash, etc)
 - Develop on modern laptops or desktops using emulator, deploy to authentic vintage 8-bit targets.